-Once a protocol starts, type-based protocols may reassign stations to recover from errors caused by unavailable reagents.
+Once a protocol starts, type-based protocols may reassign stations to recover from errors caused by unavailable reagents (for example, when a bottle is locked by a density meter).
 This reassignment may use reagents assigned to the other protocol.

-• Station-based protocols will fail if an assigned reagent becomes unavailable.
+Station-based protocols will fail if an assigned reagent becomes unavailable.
 Type-based protocols will fail if there is only one station with an assigned type and it becomes unavailable.